-Golder Associates Inc. (Golder) was retained by Consumers Energy Company (CEC) to perform the annual inspection of Ponds 0-8 at the B.C.
+Golder Associates Inc. (Golder) was retained by Consumers Energy Company (CEC) to perform the annual inspection of the existing surface impoundments Ponds 0 through 8 (Ponds 0-8) at the B.C.
 Cobb Generating Facility (B.C.
 Cobb) to document, to the extent reasonable based on information provided by CEC and the limits of the visual inspection, that the design, construction, operation, and maintenance of the CCR unit is consistent with recognized and generally accepted good engineering standards.
 The inspection included the following: